al-ce/karaml/README.md

 **karaml** tries to simplify this by providing a more readable, maintainable, and easy to adjust format in YAML.
-This means making some trade-offs in completeness of features, but I try to come close with minimal sacrifices to simplicity.
-To prevent the need for maintaining multiple configurations, **karaml** also supports an 'appendix' table for any Karabiner-compatible JSON that can't be expressed in karaml.
+This means making some trade-offs in completeness of features, but I try to come close with the goal of balancing features and configuration simplicity.
+To prevent the need for maintaining multiple configurations and to prevent a convoluted system, karaml also supports an 'appendix' table for any Karabiner-compatible JSON that can't be expressed in karaml.

 ### Why YAML?